 1. Whisk the egg whites up into a lemon light froth, you want them to be white but in no way firm.
 (I tried it without whisking them and ended up in a big old mess.)

 2. Separate the layers/ply of tissue so you just have one.

-3. Paste around half the egg white onto your skin with a make up brush (I used one of those otherwise useless ones which come with blusher).
+3. Paste around half the egg white on your skin with a makeup brush (I used one of those otherwise useless ones which come with blusher).

 4. Pat the tissue onto your face – you may want to cut holes for your eyes and mouth or do it in sections.

 5. Smooth the remaining egg white over the tissue.
 Please try not to chase your husband around the flat pretending to kill him.
 Mine didn’t like it.